Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Introduction

-Recently,~\citet{nicks2024language} has shown that LLMs can be easily optimized to evade machine-text detectors by using a detector's ``humanness" score as a reward signal in reinforcement learning.
-However, while this approach defeats detectors that use token-level features of the predicted conditional distributions~\citep{ippolito-etal-2020-automatic, mitchell2023detectgptzeroshotmachinegeneratedtext, bao2024fastdetectgptefficientzeroshotdetection, hans2024spottingllmsbinocularszeroshot}, we show that detectors that use writing style~\citep{soto2024fewshotdetectionmachinegeneratedtext} remain robust to the distribution shift introduced during optimization.
-This suggests that the features used by these detectors are distinct from those indicative of writing style (\autoref{fig:concept}).
-Moreover, we find that style-based detectors remain robust even when targeted by optimization, an effect we attribute to the diversity of human writing styles.
-To robustly avoid detection and close the distributional gap, we argue that one must optimize both \emph{against} detectors and \emph{for} author-specific human writing styles---eliminating telltale signs easily spotted by detectors while also closing the gap between human and machine text writing styles.
+Recent work has demonstrated that zero-shot and supervised detectors can easily be fooled via various attacks ranging from optimization to paraphrasing~\citep{nicks2024language, Koike_Kaneko_Okazaki_2024, sadasivan2025aigeneratedtextreliablydetected, krishna2023paraphrasingevadesdetectorsaigenerated}.
+For example, \citet{nicks2024language} show that using a detector's ``humanness'' score as a reward signal in reinforcement learning can effectively lead LLMs to generate text that fools detectors.
+However, while these optimization approaches defeat many popular zero-shot and supervised detectors~\citep{ippolito-etal-2020-automatic, mitchell2023detectgptzeroshotmachinegeneratedtext, bao2024fastdetectgptefficientzeroshotdetection, hans2024spottingllmsbinocularszeroshot, hu2023radarrobustaitextdetection, lee2024remodetect}, we show that they fail to obscure the underlying stylistic fingerprints of the model (\autoref{sec:style_robust}).
+Specifically, we find that detectors that utilize neural representations of writing style~\citep{soto2024fewshotdetectionmachinegeneratedtext} remain robust to the distribution shifts introduced by various evasion methods (Table~\ref{table:style_robust}).
+This suggests that the features targeted by popular evasion methods are distinct from those indicative of authorship style.
+Crucially, we find that style-based detectors remain robust even when explicitly targeted by standard preference optimization, suggesting that simply optimizing for ``non-machine" features is insufficient to close the stylistic gap.